wojciechszmelczerczyk/node-api-event-manager/README.md

 # Port
 PORT=

-# Arbitrary access token for testing purposes
+# Arbitrary access token for testing purposes (no expiration time)
 AT=

 # Arbitrary invalid access token for testing purposes